GMRI-SEL/Lab-Management/Lindsay-Carlson/Weekly-Meetings.md

 * Meeting with Kathy and Matt to get oriented to the trawl data would be helpful.
 * There are still some unanswered questions about the salmon data that I have listed in the [Ask Kathy Freedcamp project](https://freedcamp.com/Lindsay_6rU/Ask_Kathy_pAt/todos).

+> Awesome.
+I'll plan to connect with you and Matt on the trawl data and have a look at the FreedCamp questions!

 #### Where do you need help from other lab members?